kobirhumayun/finance_management/README.md

 ⚠️ **WARNING:** These commands will DELETE your current database and uploads, replacing them with the latest backup.

 ### Option A: Restore on Ubuntu VPS (Production)
-Use the standard restoration command:
+Use the standard restoration command (set `MONGORESTORE_EXTRA_ARGS` to forward `--ns*` flags when you need to rewrite namespaces during a restore without touching credentials):

+docker compose run --rm --entrypoint /restore.sh finance-management-backup

+Example (restoring into a different database name without editing secrets):

+MONGORESTORE_EXTRA_ARGS="--nsFrom=${MONGO_DB}.* --nsTo=finance_restore.*" \
 docker compose run --rm --entrypoint /restore.sh finance-management-backup